Charles Foster Jones: Early life

-In around 1897 Jones would attend the University of Puget Sound, however in 1898 during the Klondike Gold Rush he dropped out, and took several mining jobs for over 20 years in Alaska.
+In around 1897 Jones attended the University of Puget Sound.
+In 1898 during the Klondike Gold Rush he dropped out, and took mining jobs for over 20 years in Alaska.
 In the early 1920s in Tanana, Jones met his future wife Etta Eugenie "Tetts" Schureman (30 September 1879 – 12 December 1965) who was working at a post office.
 Schureman was a trained school teacher and nurse.
-The two would marry on 1 April 1923.
+They married in 1923.

 Later life

-The couple would then travel across Alaska for several years.
+The couple travelled across Alaska for several years.
 During this time, Charles made his own radio and got a license to operate it.
-At some point the couple became employees for the Bureau of Indian Affairs and in September 1941 they relocated to Attu Island which at the time had a population of around 45 Aleuts, making the couple the only white inhabitants of the island.
-The two would live in a small village at Chichagof Harbor.
+At some point the couple became employees for the Bureau of Indian Affairs and in September 1941 they moved to Attu Island which at the time had a population of around 45 Aleuts, making the couple the only white inhabitants of the island.
+The two lived in a small village at Chichagof Harbor.
 They were tasked with sending daily weather reports, keeping the school in repair, and directing the music band and entertainment.

 Death

 On 4 June 1942 while out on a boat trip Etta noticed the military build up at Dutch Harbor, during the Battle of Dutch Harbor.
 On 7 June, while the Attuans were returning home from church, 1,170 Japanese soldiers attacked them and rounded them up.
 Charles, who had just finished his daily weather report, told the men stationed at Dutch Harbor that "The Japs are here," which was the last time anyone heard from Attu's inhabitants until the end of the war.
-Charles then destroyed the radio shortly before being captured by the Japanese.
+Charles destroyed the radio shortly before being captured by the Japanese.

 The next day Japanese soldiers are believed to have tortured Jones, before demanding him to fix the broken radio.
 When he refused they shot him in the head and beheaded him.
-The soldiers then informed Etta that Charles had died and they told her he had slit his wrists.
-They then showed her his body which they would behead in front of her.
-The soldiers then forced two Aleut men, Mike Lokanin and Alfred Prokopioff to bury his body The two buried his body by the church and marked it with a bottle.
+The soldiers then informed Etta that Charles had died and told her he had slit his wrists.
+They showed her his body which they beheaded in front of her.
+The soldiers then forced two Aleut men, Mike Lokanin and Alfred Prokopioff, to bury his body by the church and mark it with a bottle.